microsoft/artifacts-credprovider/README.md

 ### Unattended build agents

+With Azure DevOps Pipelines, please use the [NuGet Authenticate](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/package/nuget-authenticate?view=azure-devops) task before running NuGet, dotnet or MSBuild commands that need authentication.

-If you're running the command as part of an automated build on an unattended build agent, you can supply an access token directly using the `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` [environment variable](#environment-variables).
+If you're running the command as part of an automated build on an unattended build agent outside of Azure DevOps Pipelines, you can supply an access token directly using the `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` [environment variable](#environment-variables).
 The use of [Personal Access Tokens](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops) is recommended.
 You may need to restart the agent service or the computer before the environment variables are available to the agent.

 ### Docker containers
 [Sample Dockerfile](https://github.com/microsoft/artifacts-credprovider/blob/master/samples/dockerfile.sample.txt)